citizenfx/fivem-docs/content/support/client-issues.md

 ---

 Getting game crashes?
 Can't launch FiveM?
 Or maybe running into some more obscure issue?
-Find it here.
+Find the most common issues here.

 I crash when playing on a server
 --------------------------------